Collection Archive

 Because the Detolf cases along the wall looked so good, I realized that focusing on being able to see what was on the shelves was the right direction.
 My next task was to experiment with other display options, because I didn't like the glass back of the Detolf.
 While the cases looked good, being able to see all the way through wasn't ideal.

 Instead, I decided to go with Billy cases, and using glass shelves, I could then diffuse the lights from the top all the way through.
 Ikea also used to sell glass doors for the Billy's that were very non-intrusive, and together, I thought this was a winning combination.
 I started by removing all the rack shelves along the back wall and instead filling it with Billy cases.
-This is how that turned out.
-Pictures are from November 2014.

 You can see I still have a desk in here at this point and half the room is still "dark"